Pomio Kivung: History

 The history of the Baining peoples is strongly influenced by the seventeenth-century migration of the Tolai, a Melanesian people who drove the Papuan Baining from the fertile volcanic regions of the north-east of New Britain.
 Following the arrival of European colonists, Tolai people had favourable access to Western education and government, enabling further exploitation of the neighbouring Baining.
 The emulation of Western government and the sense of ethnic unity produced by the rivalry with the Tolai provided the bases of Baining culture that resulted in Pomio Kivung.

-The movement itself was founded by Koriam Urekit upon his election in 1964, following a prophecy made by the Pomio cult leader Bernard Balatape ('Bernard') the year before.
-During Koriam's parliamentary career he, Bernard, and his successor Kolman Kintape Molu ('Kolman') were all accorded a divine stature by Pomio Kivung devotees, as intermediaries between the physical and spiritual worlds.
-Koriam held the Pomio-Kandrian seat until his death in 1978, and successive Pomio Kivung representatives occupied it continuously until 2002.
+The movement itself was founded by Koriam Urekit upon his election in 1964, following a prophecy made by the Pomio spiritual leader Bernard Balatape ('Bernard') the year before.
+During Koriam's parliamentary career he, Bernard, and his successor Kolman Kintape Molu ("Kolman") were all accorded a divine stature by Pomio Kivung devotees, as intermediaries between the physical and spiritual worlds.
+Koriam held the Pomio-Kandrian parliament seat until his death in 1973; Alois Koki occupied the seat until his own death in 2000 and the seat was continuously held by other Pomio Kivug members.